An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Standard Motor Prods.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SMP stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Automotive Aftermarket industry.
+We show how SMP stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Motor Vehicle Gasoline Engine and Engine Parts Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.